firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-44:26">Arise for our help, and redeem us for thy mercies' sake.</p>

-<p id="psa-45:1"><To the chief Musician upon Shoshannim, for the sons of Korah, Maschil, A Song of loves.> My heart is inditing a good matter: I speak of the things which I have made touching the king: my tongue is the pen of a ready writer.</p>
+<p id="psa-45:1">My heart is inditing a good matter: I speak of the things which I have made touching the king: my tongue is the pen of a ready writer.</p>

 <p id="psa-45:2">Thou art fairer than the children of men: grace is poured into thy lips: therefore God hath blessed thee for ever.</p>